aspose-words/Aspose.Words-Documentation/java/what-s-new-in-aspose-words-for-java/_index.md

 The ability to specify default font formatting for legend entries of DrawingML charts has been added via the **Font** property.
 This feature facilitates a more streamlined and consistent appearance for chart elements, improving the overall document aesthetics.

+#### Specify Page Layout when Opening PDF in Reader <sup>23.12</sup>

+The ability to specify the page layout to be used when opening a document in a PDF reader has been added through the introduction of a new [PageLayout](https://reference.aspose.com/words/java/com.aspose.words/pdfsaveoptions/#getPageLayout) property to the [PdfSaveOptions](https://reference.aspose.com/words/java/com.aspose.words/pdfsaveoptions/) class and the introduction of a new [PdfPageLayout](https://reference.aspose.com/words/java/com.aspose.words/pdfpagelayout/) enumeration.

 ### Loading and Saving Documents

 #### Specifying a Folder Name to Construct Image URIs in Markdown <sup>23.9</sup>